justinmccoy/lab-watson-automatic-model-builder/README.md

 ## 7. Deploy Machine Learning Model as a Web Service

 Although training is a critical step in the machine learning process, the model still needs to be packaged, fronted with an API, and deployed as a web service.
-Watson Machine Learning streamlines deployment of machine learning model into production.
+Watson Machine Learning streamlines deployment of machine learning models into production.

 1. Starting from the *Watson ML Demo* project view in Watson Studio, an additional asset has been added to the project.
 The newly trained and saved *Heart Failure Prediction Model* is now visible.